 The clearly defined investment process has been consistently applied.
-Investments are selected taking a three to five-year time horizon and, as with other Guinness portfolios, it is a high conviction strategy with an active share in excess of 90% relative to the benchmark.
+Investments are selected taking a three to five-year time horizon and, as with other Guinness portfolios, this is a high conviction strategy with an active share in excess of 90% relative to the benchmark.
 The portfolio is equally weighted with 35 holdings and is managed on a one-in-one-out basis.
 The investment managers are very conscious of liquidity concerns and by its nature, the fund typically has a low turnover.

-Guinness Global Equity Income provides a solid core holding for global equity income investors.
+The Guinness Global Equity Income Fund provides a solid core holding for global equity income investors.

-Stephen O'Mara - Investment Research Manager, RSMR
+Robin Ghosh - Senior Investment Research Manager, RSMR